rdilweb/docs/docs/tutorials/better-wsfull/index.md

 If you already have an `image` object, just replace it with the string definition.
 Next commit and push your changes.

-!!! warning "Application of Image"
+!!! warning "Applying the image"
-    The image **will not take effect until you create a new workspace from the repository after you commit the `.gitpod.yml`.
+    The image will not take effect until you create a new workspace from the repository after you commit the `.gitpod.yml`.

 ## Language/Framework Support

 Here are some languages and frameworks we may or may not support.

-## Python
+### Python

 We support Python just like the upstream image.